taogods/agentao/README.md

 - [ ] Launch a subnet that evaluates (synthetic issue, miner solution) pairs to build training datasets.
-- [ ] Deploy `Taogod Twitter Bot` as the initial open-issue source.
+- [ ] Deploy `Agentao Twitter Bot` as the initial open-issue source.
 - [ ] Launch a website with observability tooling and a leaderboard.
 - [ ] Publish open-source dataset on HuggingFace.
 - [ ] Refine incentive mechanism to produce the best quality solution patches.

 **Epoch 2: Ground**

-**objective**: Expand the capabilities of Taogod and release Cerebro.
+**objective**: Expand the capabilities of Agentao and release Cerebro.

 - [ ] Evaluate subnet against SWE-bench as proof of quality.
 - [ ] Release Cerebro issue classifier.
-- [ ] Expand open-issue sourcing across more Taogod repositories.
+- [ ] Expand open-issue sourcing across more Agentao repositories.

 **Epoch 3: Sky**